dxw/react-template/README.md

 TODO: Document how a developer can get the repository set up for development.

+1. Install the version of Node documented in `.node-version`.
+We recommend using [nodenv](https://github.com/nodenv/nodenv) to manage Node versions.

 ## Running the tests

 TODO: Document how a developer can run the tests locally.